SoftwareAG/webmethods-api-control-plane/README.md

 Your input drives our innovation.
 If you find a bug, please create an issue in the repository.
 If you’d like to share your ideas or feedback, please post them [here](https://tech.forums.softwareag.com/c/feedback/2).

 📺 YouTube Playlist
-We upload introductory videos on how to use the API Control Plane on our [YouTube playlist] (https://www.youtube.com/watch?v=WAgRBN8rDVo&list=PL3HwmrSYjxiPGTgJZSR_B9faFGKEC2txA)
+We upload videos on how to use the API Control Plane on our [YouTube playlist] (https://www.youtube.com/watch?v=WAgRBN8rDVo&list=PL3HwmrSYjxiPGTgJZSR_B9faFGKEC2txA)

 ***